aXenDeveloper/ips-app-advanced-serverlist/README.md

 - PHP 7.3+ - For IPS 4.5
 - PHP 7.4+ - For IPS 4.6
 - [Bzip2](https://www.php.net/manual/en/book.bzip2.php) - Used for A2S Compressed responses,
-- ❗❗ Unlocked external ports on the website server
+- ❗❗ Unlocked external ports on the website server (UDP)

 ## 💻 Compatible servers